sculab/EasyMiner/README.md

 **6. How do I get the intron sequence data?**
 Firstly, get the complete gb file by [Analyse>Plant Chloroplast Genome], then import the gb file,click yes to report file as gene list.
 Then tick [Exclude Exonic Regions], and choose the length of the intron region in [Extended Boundary Length].

-**7. About the cut-and-align function?**
-[Batch>Merge&Trim] is to merge and trim the results files in batch.
-Make sure that your sequencing sequence ID strictly corresponds to the results folder ID and that you put in the reference sequence you want to analyse.
+**Note: When performing splicing, if the reference sequence (exon sequence) has an internal vacant intron region, the software splicing result will include the middle vacant intron.**

+**7. No result for [Merge & Trim]?**
+[Batch>Merge & Trim] requires the  existence of: an imported sequencing file, an imported reference sequence file, and a result catalogue folder where results exist.
+Note: The sequencing sequence ID number in the result folder should be the same as the imported sequencing file ID.

 **8. No results for PPD?**
 PPD is only applied for 353 data, please ensure there are three or more species are selected for batch extraction.
 *Ensure that there is no Chinese catalog folder.